ryzethakiddofficial/ryzethakidd-artist-website/READ ME.md

 //MONDAY 18TH NOVEMBER 2024//
 What's new in this update, 18th November 2024

 I have updated the mobile view of the website and will continue to keep creating a better looking version.
 I have also updated the Countdown page to reflect my new singles release date and have also added a PRESAVE button which takes you to my PRESAVE link.
-I willupdate this each time I change the countdown
+I will update this each time I change the countdown.
+I have also enhanced the viewing of the website by making the dark mode even better and making the colour scheme consistent throughout the website.
+I WILL BE UPDATING THE SCHEME EVEN MORE IN THE NEXT UPDATE AND I WILL BE HOPEFULLY UPDATING THE RTK+ PAGE TO REFLECT MY MUSIC BETTER AND FILTER EVERYTHING OUT BETTER, THERE WILL HOPEFULLY BE A SECTION FOR ALBUMS, EP'S, SINGLES AND COLLABS UNDER THE MUSIC TAB JUST LIKE THERE IS IN THE DISCOGRAPHY PAGE